-The CNI then makes sure that a Workload Interface custom resource for each interface is present in the Kubernetes API for the combination of that information (Hostname, Network Attachment Definition name and VLAN).
+The CNI then makes sure that a Workload Interface custom resource for each interface is present in the Kubernetes API for the combination of that information (Hostname, Network Attachment name, Network attachment namespace, node port name and VLAN).

 This Workload Interface in turn triggers the FSC to provision the appropriate sub-interfaces in the correct subnet in the Fabric Services System.